nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Noah knew he needed to be rescued.
-So when God told him to build a boat
-    big enough for his whole family and two of every kind of animal, he obeyed!
+  intro: People tried to build a tower to get to God, but one day, He would come
-    You can read the whole story in Genesis 6-9.
+    down to us instead!
+You can read this story in Genesis 11:1-9.
-  video: 4yzN0fUxjkQ
+  video: CW-NXNzdZhM
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020